jundalisay/sp/content/en/research/ricardo/principles/chapter-01.md

 It appears then that the accumulation of capital, by occasioning different proportions48 of fixed and circulating capital to be employed in different trades, and by giving different degrees of durability to such fixed capital, introduces a considerable modification to the rule, which is of universal application in the early states of society.

-Commodities, though they continue to rise and fall, in proportion as more or less labour is necessary to their production, are also affected in their relative value by a rise or fall of profits, since equal profits may be derived from goods which sell for 2,000l. and from those which sell for 10,000l.; and consequently the variations of those profits, independently of any increased or diminished quantity of labour required for the goods in question, must affect their prices in different proportions.
+Commodities rise and fall as labour is necessary to their production.

+They are also affected in their relative value by a rise or fall of profits, since equal profits may be derived from goods which sell for 2,000l. and from those which sell for 10,000l.; and consequently the variations of those profits, independently of any increased or diminished quantity of labour required for the goods in question, must affect their prices in different proportions.

-It appears too, that commodities may be lowered in value in consequence of a real rise of wages, but they never can be raised from that cause.
+Commodities may be lowered in value in consequence of a real rise of wages, but they never can be raised from that cause.

 On the other hand, they may rise from a fall of wages, as they then lose the peculiar advantages of production, which high wages afforded them.